CoLadder: Supporting Programmers with Hierarchical Code Generation in Multi-Level Abstraction: CoLadder: Design Process Goals

-{ \textbf{Navigating and Verifying through Multi-level Prompts.}} Having crafted her prompts, Casey navigates through the hierarchical structure with up/down arrow keys, and \sys{} highlights the code segments corresponding to the specific prompt block for easy verification.
+{ \textbf{Navigating and Evaluating through Multi-level Prompts.}} Casey then navigates through the hierarchical structure with up/down arrow keys and evaluates highlighted code segments corresponding to the specific prompt block.
 The \textbf{[Semantic Highlight]} feature helps her correlate phrases in her prompts with the code segments (Fig.~\ref{fig:usage-scenario}~F).
 For instance, her prompt mentions the `` \begin{shighlight} Predict \end{shighlight} \textit{on train \& test data}'' results in highlighted \begin{shighlight} .predict() \end{shighlight} in the code segments and phrases in the prompt block (e.g., `` \begin{shighlight} Train \end{shighlight} \textit{Regression Model}'') at the parent level with lower opacity representing lower correlation.
 Casey now affirms that the LLM accurately interpreted her intent based on the tree structure.

 { \textbf{Modification and Block-based Operations.}} As Casey navigates through prompts, she identifies code segments that require adjustments.
 In the block \qt{Train Regression Model}, she modifies the prompt by the \textbf{[Supplement]} feature to specify using L2 regularization and resulted in changing the code from \begin{codesyntax} LinearRegression() \end{codesyntax} to \begin{codesyntax} Ridge(alpha=0.5) \end{codesyntax} (Fig.~\ref{fig:usage-scenario}~G).
 Further, she uses the \textbf{[DnD]} feature to relocate the block \qt{Plot Loss Curve} under the block \qt{for epoch in range(1, 31)}, resulting in the generation of a plot for each training epoch (Fig.~\ref{fig:usage-scenario}~H).
 In the end, Casey compiles and runs her code, observing that the system successfully outputs 30 graphs displaying loss curves that match her intents.